 While every effort is made to place as many students interested in the Work Experience program as possible, this is a very popular program and many groups are restricted by when they can offer placements due to teaching and research commitments.

-Applications for the 2016 Work Experience program are now CLOSED.
+Applications for the 2017 Work Experience program are now OPEN.

 If you are interested in applying for work experience with the School of Physics, applications will open in early February 2017 for next year's program.